How do I calculate how much wall panelling I need?

 Depending on the layout of the room or panelling position some sockets may need to be moved to the to the centre of a raised panel or moved laterally so as to avoid a stile, in this case call in an electrician to reposition the sockets to the desired location.

 What is the panelling made from?

-The Beadboard, Flat panel, Raised panel and Fielded panel are all made from moisture resistant mdf, this is suitable for bathrooms and kitchens where moisture is present in the air but it's not waterproof and so should not be in direct contact with water.
-The wall framing is made from solid pine.
+All of our wall panelling products are made from moisture resistant mdf, this is suitable for bathrooms and kitchens where moisture is present in the air but it's not waterproof and so should not be in direct contact with water.

 What finishes are available?

 The panellling is unfinished as standard but priming and sanding is available at an additional cost.
 If you purchase the panelling unfinished then you or your decorator need to put on a coat of primer & sand.
 After priming, apply an undercoat & then light sanding, then apply a coat or two of finish paint.
 If you buy the product primed it saves the initial coat of primer and sanding.